AdobeDocs/experience-manager-cloud-service.en/help/journey-onboarding/set-up-cloud-resources.md

    >[!TIP]
    >
-   >You can also navigate directly to Cloud Manager's login page from [my.cloudmanager.adobe.com](https://my.cloudmanager.adobe.com/).
+   >You can also navigate directly to Cloud Manager's login page from `[my.cloudmanager.adobe.com](https://my.cloudmanager.adobe.com/)`.
 Please bookmark this page for future reference.

 1. You will be directed to Cloud Manager's landing page.
-See [Viewing Cloud Manager's Programs](#viewing-programs) section for more details.

-You can also navigate to Cloud Manager's **Programs and Products** page from Adobe Experience Cloud home page by following these steps
+Alternatively, you can also navigate to Cloud Manager's **Programs and Products** page from Adobe Experience Cloud home page by following these steps

 1. Navigate directly to [Adobe Experience Cloud](https://experience.adobe.com) and login using your Adobe ID.